 Gina McCarthy, the climate advisor to President Biden, recently said that the Biden administration will not support a carbon price if it prevents federal agencies from regulating carbon emissions directly.
-McCarthy’s remarks indicate the administration’s strong preference for tackling climate change with command-and-control regulations.
+McCarthy’s remarks indicate the administration’s strong preference for command-and-control regulations on climate change.
 It’s puzzling, however, that the administration would oppose a national carbon price if it replaces equivalent emissions regulations.
 One of the benefits of a carbon price is that it incentivizes cutting carbon emissions more efficiently and at less cost than regulatory mandates.
 As such, the administration should consider carbon pricing and be open to removing duplicative emissions regulations.

 At the Biden administration’s April climate summit, in which 40 world leaders were in attendance, President Biden announced an ambitious goal: that the United States will reduce emissions by about half by 2030 compared to the levels in 2005.
 Committing to an ambitious climate goal is certainly a positive step.
 Still, the problem remains that there is no uniform federal climate policy in the United States.
 The Biden administration has not articulated how they plan to achieve that ambitious goal.